Acquisition finance—intercreditor issues

 1. equity (this will typically comprise equity in the form of share capital and quasi-equity in the form of subordinated debt instruments such as loan notes)

-2. senior debt (including senior loan facilities and senior secured notes)
+2. senior debt (including senior loan facilities and/or senior secured notes)

-4. mezzanine debt (or another form of junior debt such as second lien or PIK)
+4. junior debt such as second lien, mezzanine or PIK

-See Practice Note: Sources of finance for more information about common structures and the different types of funding typically used.
+See Practice Note: Sources of finance for leveraged buy-outs for more information about common structures and the different types of funding typically used.

-Where multiple sources of debt are used, there will be a number of different types of creditor and each of these will be keen to protect its own interests.
+Where multiple sources of debt are used, there will be a number of different types of creditor and each of these will be focused on protecting its own interests.
 The principal purpose of the intercreditor agreement is to regulate the relationship between the different types of creditors.
 For information on subordination generally, see Practice Note: Subordination.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.